White Gas

 • It is highly flammable - handle with care.

-• Must be poured into tanks attached to your equipment, not hooked up.
+• Must be carefully poured into approved tanks attached to your equipment rather than simply being "hooked up."

 Use Requirements